architjain/ws-lambda-at-edge/Lab1_Security/README.md

 ### 5. Create the trigger

 The next step is to configure a CloudFront distribution to trigger the Lambda function execution on one of the four event types.
-This can be done in both Lambda or CloudFront Console.
+This can be done in both Lambda or CloudFront Consoles.

-While we are at the Lambda Console, choose "Add trigger" under "Triggers", you will be presented with an "Add trigger" dialog:
+While we are at the Lambda Console, choose `Add trigger` under `Triggers`, you will be presented with an `Add trigger` dialog:
-* In the "Distribution ID" field, find the CloudFront distribution created for this workshop.
+* In the `Distribution ID` field, find the CloudFront distribution created for this workshop.
 * Choose the default cache behavior, that is currently the only behavior in the distribution that matches all URI paths with the `*` wildcard.
-* Choose "Origin Response" event type to trigger the function.
+* Choose `Origin Response` event type to trigger the function.
 We want to add the security headers every time we receive a response from the origin so that the modified response would be cached together with the added security headers in the CloudFront cache.
-* Confirm a global replication of the function by choosing "Enable trigger and replicate"
+* Confirm a global replication of the function by choosing `Enable trigger and replicate`

 ![x](./img/add-trigger2.png)